Planning to spend 10 days in Greece? Are you looking for the perfect 10-day Greece itinerary?

 Find more information about the Delos Guided Tour here.

 - Take a boat tour at the island of Rhenia: Rhenia is the epitome of relaxation and tranquility with crystal clear waters, soft sands, and hidden coves, and it’s the perfect uninhabited island to let yourself relax in.
-You can swim, tan, snorkel, read a book – the most important thing is to completely relax!
+You can swim, tan, snorkel, or read a book – the most important thing is to completely relax!
 This excursion also combines a guided tour to Delos.

 Find more information about this Mykonos boat tour to Rhenia & Delos here.

 - Explore the beautiful beaches and beach bars: Mykonos is home to some of the most delightful beaches in the whole of Greece, so it is well worth spending a large amount of time relaxing on them.
-As well as the beaches, there is also an abundance of beach bars, where you can sip away on a delicious cocktail and soak up the wonderful sea views.
+As well as the beaches, there is also an abundance of beach bars where you can sip away on a delicious cocktail and soak up the wonderful sea views.

 - Enjoy the nightlife: Mykonos is one of the top destinations for vibrant and exciting nightlife.
 With a string of incredible clubs, bars, and restaurants, the nightlife in Mykonos is fantastic.